NattiShakira/effective-testing-java/assignment03/07-payment_processing/Documentation.md

-# CatFactRetriever testing documentation by Markus Niemack
+# Payment Processing testing documentation by Markus Niemack

 # 1. Refactoring Done
 I had to add a Transaction class, otherwise the code was broken.
 The code for the interface can be found in the Transaction.java file.
 Then later,